chaseruskin/legoHDL/README.md

 end architecture;
 ```

-> __Note__: Any where the word 'template' appears, it will be replaced by the name of the created block. %AUTHOR% will be replaced by our configured author setting, %DATE% will be replaced by that day's date, and %BLOCK% will be replaced by the block's library and name.
+> __Note__: Any where the word 'template' appears, it will be replaced by the name of the created block. %AUTHOR% will be replaced by the configured author setting, %DATE% will be replaced by the day's date, and %BLOCK% will be replaced by the block's library and name.

 Here is an example VHDL template testbench file:
 ``` vhdl